Kate’s Best Penne with Spicy Vodka Sauce Recipe

 I think this is one of the best homemade vodka sauce recipes because:

-- Spice level is your choice! you can add extra or even no Chile flakes depending on how much spice you prefer.
+- Spice level is your choice!
+You can add extra or even no chile flakes depending on how much spice you prefer.

 - Even makes good leftovers!
 If you still have some left in the pan, it can be easily stored in the fridge in an airtight container and enjoyed later.